SpoddyCoder/SpoddyCoiner/README.md

 Google Sheets Addon that gets data from the CoinMarketCap API - supports all your marginal crypto/coins/tokens/shitcoins/shillcoins/moonshots/deepddhonies.

-Caches the response to help reduce the number of API calls and keep within your rate-limits, great for free CMC accounts :)
+This Addon works 100% with *FREE* CoinMarketCap API accounts.
+Caches the response to help reduce the number of API calls and keep within your rate-limits, great for free CMC accounts which have the lowest rate-limits :)

 ## Custom Functions

 These work just like any standard function in a cell...

-* `SPODDYCOINER` - get coin prices, stats, metadata etc.
+* `SPODDYCOINER` - get latest coin prices, market cap, trading volume, token supply, FCAS grades & all sorts of other metadata
 * `SPODDYCOINER_CONVERT` - convert an amount between two coins or currencies

 ### Notes

-* All prices/quotes/conversion use CoinMarketCap latest market rates.
+* All prices/quotes/conversions use CoinMarketCap latest market rates.
 * Currently all SpoddyCoiner functions / attributes are available to *FREE* CoinMarketCap API accounts
     * We may support the premium CoinMarket API methods in later releases